brahmandhq/.github/profile/README.md

 # Welcome to Brahmand 🪐

-Building world-class projects from India 🇮🇳
+Building world-class products from India 🇮🇳

 Join us in our mission of making quality software more accessible 🤝